A Benchmarking Study of Quantum Algorithms for Combinatorial Optimization: Introduction

 The second approach is based on adiabatic quantum state preparation implemented on a circuit model quantum computer.
-The underlying concept, the quantum adiabatic theorem, goes back as far as to the seminal work by Born and Fock~\cite{born1928beweis}.
+The underlying concept, the quantum adiabatic theorem, goes as far back as the seminal work of Born and Fock~\cite{born1928beweis}.
 Its application to quantum computing and solving optimization problems was introduced by Farhi et al.~\cite{farhi2001quantum}.
 A Trotterized approximation to adiabatic evolution gives rise to a discrete implementation suitable for the circuit model.
 We refer to this approach as \lq\lq{}discrete adiabatic quantum computation\rq\rq{}~(DAQC).
-A variant of DAQC is the ``quantum approximate optimization algorithm'' (QAOA)~\cite{farhi2014quantum,guerreschi2019qaoa}.
 This algorithm uses an iterative unitary evolution of pure states in a quantum circuit according to a mixing Hamiltonian and a problem Hamiltonian, which in the framework of adiabatic quantum computation correspond to the initial and final Hamiltonians of evolution, respectively.
-QAOA is considered a promising candidate for solving combinatorial optimization problems on noisy, intermediate-scale quantum (NISQ) devices (although its original formulation is not restricted to implementations on such devices).
-As such, QAOA has become associated with NISQ-type algorithms, that is, it is commonly characterized by its use of shallow quantum circuits of short depth along with a method for optimizing the set of parameters specifying the unitary gates in those circuits.
-Motivated by our interest in exploring the capabilities of QAOA for solving optimization problems, we study two schemes for optimizing its quantum gate parameters.
-The first scheme treats gate parameters as hyperparameters that follow a tuned schedule for a Trotterized adiabatic evolution, very much in accordance with the ordinary DAQC approach.
-The second scheme uses a variational hybrid \mbox{quantum--classical} protocol to optimize the gate parameters.
-We find a performance advantage for the tuned adiabatic schedules of DAQC over the variational method commonly used in hybrid QAOA schemes.
-For this reason, we use pre-tuned DAQC schedules for our benchmarking analysis.
-Moreover, to obtain the ultimate theoretical performance limit (for a fair comparison with the other approaches), we drop the requirement of having to use only low-depth circuits that are necessary in the case of NISQ devices.
-That is, our reported benchmarking results pertain to the implementation of DAQC using quantum circuits of arbitrary depth.
+The coefficients in the exponents form the gate parameters, which can be treated as hyperparameters that follow a tuned schedule, and the overall number of Trotter steps directly pertains to the circuit depth of the algorithm.
+To attain the ultimate theoretical performance limit, we use pre-tuned DAQC schedules and allow for quantum circuits of arbitrary depth.
+Our scaling analysis of \mbox{DAQC} is presented in \cref{sec:res_qaoa}; additional details are provided in \cref{app_hptuning}.
+In the presence of noise, the closely related NISQ-type “quantum approximate optimization algorithm” (QAOA) [12, 22] (see \cref{app_related_work}) deviates from DAQC in its use of (a) shallow (i.e., short-depth) quantum circuits (hence, attempting to perform ground-state preparation diabatically as opposed to adiabatically) and (b) an outer classical optimization routine to variationally optimize the diabatic evolution.
+We do not include QAOA in this study in view of its poor and unstable scaling, which we empirically observed in comparison to that of DAQC.
+This poor performance is exacerbated especially if the overhead of the classical optimizer is taken into account.
+Our observations are consistent with the challenges of variational quantum algorithms in overcoming the barren plateau problem~\cite{holmes2021connecting,mcclean2018barren}.
+Further details are provided in~\cref{app_qaoaopt}.

 The third approach is based on a measurement-feedback coherent Ising machine (MFB-CIM)~\cite{leleu2019destabilization, kako2020coherent}.
 This algorithm utilizes a quantum-to-classical transition in an open-dissipative, non-equilibrium network of quantum oscillators.
 A critical phenomenon known as pitchfork bifurcation realizes the transition of squeezed vacuum states to coherent states in the optical parametric oscillator.
 The measurement-feedback circuit plays several important roles.
 It continually reduces entropy and sustains a quasi-pure state in the quantum oscillator network in a controlled manner using repeated approximate measurements.
 It, additionally, implements the Ising coupling matrix $[J_{ij}]$ and local field vector $[h_i]$ in an iterative fashion.
 Finally, it removes the amplitude heterogeneity among the oscillators and destabilizes the machine state out of local minima. \cref{table:1} summarizes the differences among the three approaches studied in this paper.